drivera123/LDRS500/unit-7.-leadership-ethics.md

 # Unit 7

-Wednesday Jan.
-18 Leadership Ethics with a focus on Women in Leadership
+Watch video 'What is the most important question' at https://youtu.be/YTHrKL1rh18?list=PL3fSda8lJVjSiqBfZ5aM6zDFF4dR1oMir

-Watch Mission Drift video https://youtu.be/ukbAGTqGeiQ and also the video about the importance of honesty and integrityhttps://youtu.be/-eSuGwu2ejE?list=PL3fSda8lJVjQVS4q\_AYa6VOfFqD-5FJha
+Watch Mission Drift video [https://youtu.be/ukbAGTqGeiQ](https://youtu.be/ukbAGTqGeiQ)

-Prepare short responses to 11 questions SUBMIT
+View the video about the importance of honesty and integrity [https://youtu.be/-eSuGwu2ejE?list=PL3fSda8lJVjQVS4q\\_AYa6VOfFqD-5FJha](https://youtu.be/-eSuGwu2ejE?list=PL3fSda8lJVjQVS4q\_AYa6VOfFqD-5FJha)

-View two posted ppts PREPARE AND SUBMIT A 1OO WORD PRECIS COMMENT on each of the ppts.
+Prepare short responses to 11 questions.
+Post to forum.